MicrosoftDocs/Viva/Viva/microsoft-viva-overview.md

 [Get more information about Viva Goals](/viva/goals/intro-to-ms-viva-goals)

 #### Viva Sales
 This seller experience app uses Microsoft 365 and Microsoft Teams to automatically capture, access, and register data into any customer relationship management (CRM) system.
-It's designed to help sellers work the way they want to without unnecessary context switching and manual data entry.
-It brings together the applications you work with daily—your CRM, Microsoft 365, and Microsoft Teams—to provide a more streamlined and AI-powered selling experience.
+The app is designed to help sellers work the way they want to without unnecessary context switching and manual data entry.
+Viva Sales brings together the apps you work with daily—your CRM, Microsoft 365, and Microsoft Teams—to provide a more streamlined and AI-powered selling experience.

 [Get more information on Viva Sales](/viva/sales/introduction)